plotly/public-health/tutorials/infant-mortality-index.md

 ![Save](../screencasts/infant-mortality/dashboard/save.png)

 ## 4. Crossfilter
+Finally, we'll briefly demonstrate crossfilter.

-Crossfilter is a visual analysis technique for multidimensional data.
+**Crossfilter** is a visual analysis technique for multidimensional data.
 It is used to clarify relationships between dimensions.
 As discussed in the previous section, crossfilter functionality is invoked by setting **enable** in Settings > Filter.

 To use crossfilter, simply click-and-drag on a chart.
 Selected data that shares common rows with other charts will highlight and all other data will fade out.
 To reset the dashboard, click anywhere on a graph that doesn't have data.